santiago-cruzlopez/GST-DeckLink/README.md

 # GStreamer

-GStreamer and the DeckLink SDK repository for C/C++ and Python development, with a specific focus on integrating the Blackmagic DeckLink Duo card.
-Below are the instructions for installing GStreamer and the Blackmagic Desktop Video Drivers.
+GStreamer and the DeckLink SDK are essential for C/C++ and Python development, particularly for integrating the Blackmagic DeckLink Duo card.
+For a more detailed framework and summary of this GitHub repository, please check the following link: [DeepWiki Index](https://deepwiki.com/santiago-cruzlopez/GStreamer).
+Below, you'll find instructions for installing GStreamer and the Blackmagic Desktop Video Drivers.

 - [DeckLink SDK Installation](https://github.com/santiago-cruzlopez/GStreamer/blob/master/DeckLink_SDK/README.md)
 - [Application Development Manual](https://gstreamer.freedesktop.org/documentation/application-development/index.html?gi-language=c)